kumarchavaan/test-readme_file/readme.md

 2. **Overriding Existing `window.onmessage` Functionality**: Note that if your theme JavaScript also utilizes the `window.onmessage` function, integrating this script may override that functionality.
 Ensure compatibility or adjust your existing code accordingly.

-3. **Code Review and Integration**: Consider scheduling a code review meeting before adding this script to theme.
+3. **Code Review and Integration**: Consider scheduling a code review meeting before adding this script to theme, if there are any concerns.

 ## Functionality